Teeth Bonding Wayne, PA

 Before dental bonding treatment, we make sure that our patients are in good oral health.
 Dental bonding is best for healthy patients who want to address dental injuries or tooth discoloration.

-To begin, we remove a thin layer of the tooth enamel.
-This creates a good surface for the bonding material.
-Then, we apply the biocompatible material to the tooth.
 We ensure that the bonded teeth are the correct shape and shade before curing it with a special light.
 Our team can color-match the bonding material so it easily blends in with your smile.

 Patients can care for their bonded teeth just like natural teeth.
 To prevent damage to the bonded tooth, use a soft toothbrush and non-abrasive toothpaste.
 Keeping up with a good oral hygiene routine keeps your bonded teeth bright for years to come.